Veterinary Technologist & Technician

 - What Are You Blubbering About?

-Do you have a specific question about a career in Mammalian Biology that isn't answered on this page?
-Post your question on Science Buddies Ask an Expert Forum.
+Do you have a specific question about a career as a Veterinary Technologist & Technician that isn't answered on this page?
+Post your question on the Science Buddies Ask an Expert Forum.

 - American Association for Laboratory Animal Science: www.aalas.org

 - O*Net Online.
 (2009).
 National Center for O*Net Development.
 Retrieved May 1, 2009, from http://online.onetcenter.org/

 - National Institutes of Health Office of Science Education.
 (2004, March 25).
 Meet a Real Technician/Technologist, Veterinary, Katherine L. Retrieved December 9, 2009, from http://science-education.nih.gov/LifeWorks.nsf/Interviews/Katherine+L